Key facts

 Career outcomes

-This course is an ideal entry point for mid to senior level executives and managers who want to build on their current sports management career.
-If you’re looking to study further, the option to continue into the Executive Master of Sport Business is available.
+This course is an ideal entry point for mid to senior-level executives and managers who want to elevate their career in the rapidly evolving sport industry.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.